Soc0111/SOC---Roadmap-Labs/Log-Analysis-Investigations/Failed-Privilege-Escalation/README.md

-# Case Study: Internal Threat — Failed Privilege Escalation Attempt
+# Case Study 06: Internal Threat — Failed Privilege Escalation Attempt

 ## 1. Executive Summary
 I detected an unauthorized attempt to access the system's password hash file (`/etc/shadow`) by a non-administrative user.
 Although the attempt was blocked by the system's security controls, it indicates a clear intent to escalate privileges.